Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • There is no two-factor authentication.

 Acronis is a flexible, stable, and security-minded Microsoft 365 backup solution.
-Backup recovery speed is very good, which allows for better business continuity, and the program is cost-effective.
+Backup recovery speed is good, which allows for better business continuity, and the program is cost-effective.
 The platform also allows you to backup workstations, virtual environments, and endpoints, making a comprehensive choice for businesses.
-However, you cannot download files as PST, and there is very little documentation about how to use the platform.
+However, scalability is limited, you cannot download files as PST, and there is very little documentation about how to use the platform.

 druva landing page

 Druva Phoenix is a cloud-native backup solution that secures a company’s data from various risks, from ransomware to insider threats.
-It can also scale to a company’s size, has an automatic restoration feature, and can notify users of various predicted data risks.
-Data compliance can be easily monitored with this solution, since the retention policy is the same for all of them, and the dashboard of the solution is multifunctional and user-friendly.
-No hardware installation is required, and the deployment time can be as short as 10 to 20 minutes after the purchase.
+It can also scale to a company’s size, has an automatic restoration feature, and can notify users of predicted data risks.
+Data compliance can be easily monitored with this solution since the retention policy is the same for all of them, and the solution dashboard is multifunctional and user-friendly.
+No hardware installation is required; the deployment time can be as short as 10 to 20 minutes after the purchase.

 Druva Microsoft 365 Backup Features and Benefits: